-The end of year examinations will include a multiple choice question paper (MCQ), an integrated exam (including material from Anatomy, Biochemistry, Microbiology, Pathology, Physiology, and Pharmacology as well as Clinical Studies), objective structured clinical examination (OSCE) and an assessment of communication skills.
-Students will be required to pass each of these four components of the end of year examination.
+The end of year examinations will include a multiple choice question paper (MCQ), objective structured clinical examination (OSCE) and an assessment of communication skills.
+Students will be required to pass each of these three components of the end of year examination.